tangwenq/Comparison-of-zero-handling-methon-in-discrete-count/README.md

 ---

-- `generate_figures_coda_discrete.R`: This script generates all geometric illustrations related to discrete compositional data (CoDA).
+- `generate_figures_coda_discrete.R`: This script generates all geometric illustrations related to discrete data and compositional data analysis.
 It compares the integer lattice representation of count data with the continuous simplex geometry and visualizes distortions introduced by sequencing depth, closure, scaling, and ceiling quantization.
 The file produces Figures 2–4, including lattice vs simplex comparisons, CLR shifts under varying depths, and log-ratio effects of discretization.

+- `rabbit_comparison.R`:
-- `rabbit_comparison.R`: The main driver script for the core simulation comparison.
-It constructs censored datasets from the Rabbits data, applies a full suite of zero-imputation methods, and computes the CED and ADCS error metrics (raw and ceiling versions) across dimensions **m = 50, 500, 1000** and a range of missingness probabilities.
-Results are stored as error matrices and later visualized in Figures 6 and 7.
+  Main script conducting the full zero-imputation comparison for the Rabbits dataset.
+It constructs left-censored compositional datasets, applies all imputation methods, and computes both CED and ADCS error metrics (raw and ceiling variants) across dimensions **m = 50, 500, 1000** and a range of missingness probabilities.
+  The script also compiles and visualizes the resulting error matrices, producing Figures 6–8:
+  • Figure 6 — boxplots of method performance under varying p
+  • Figure 7 — mean error curves across missingness probabilities
+  • Figure 8 — scaling of average error as the dimension m increases under fixed missingness levels
+  Publication-ready PDF figures are automatically generated.

 - `rabbit_pls_check.R`: This script performs a detailed local diagnostic study of PLS-based imputation under a single example setting